CtrlK

 Trigger Term Quality

-Includes natural keywords users would encounter: 'git log', 'git diff', 'cargo test', 'pytest', 'verbose CLI output', 'context window tokens', 'token consumption'.
-These are terms a user or Claude would naturally associate with this need.
+Includes natural keywords users would encounter: 'git log', 'git diff', 'cargo test', 'pytest', 'verbose CLI output', 'context window tokens', 'shell commands'.
+These are terms developers naturally use.

 3 / 3